rophas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find -type f -name "*.gif" | rev | cut -d "/" -f 1 | cut -d '.' -f 2- | rev Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
 Hidden files should be listed Only regular files (not directories) should be listed The names of the files should be displayed without their extensions The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay) One file name per line The listing should end with a new line You are not allowed to use basename, grep, egrep, fgrep or rgrep

+cut -c 1 | paste -s -d "  An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+The word comes from the French acrostiche from post-classical Latin acrostichis).
+As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval.
+Read more.
+Create a script that decodes acrostics that use the first letter of each line.
+The ‘decoded’ message has to end with a new line
+You are not allowed to use grep, egrep, fgrep or rgrep